-WiFi Protected Setup (WPS) allows you to quickly set up a wireless network with strong security, without having to configure security settings manually.
+WiFi Protected Setup (WPS) allows you to quickly set up a WiFi network with strong security, without having to configure security settings manually.
 Select one of the WPS methods and follow the instructions to establish a WPS connection.
-Your devices must support WPS to use this feature.
-We recommend using Push Button Configuration (PBC) if your device supports it.
-See Section 8.11.5.3 on page 138 for more information about WPS.
+Your WiFi devices must support WPS to use this feature.
+We recommend using Push Button Configuration (PBC) if your WiFi device supports it.
+See Section 8.11.8.1 on page 143 for more information about WPS.

-Note: The Zyxel Device applies the security settings of the main SSID (SSID1) profile to the WPS wireless connection (see Section 8.2.2 on page 118).

-Note: The WPS switch is unavailable if the wireless LAN is disabled.
+- Note: The Zyxel Device applies the security settings of the main SSID (SSID1) profile to the WPS WiFi connection (see Section 8.2.2 on page 123). - Note: The WPS switch is unavailable if the WiFi is disabled.
 If WPS is enabled, UPnP will automatically be turned on.